wqking/eventpp/readme.md

 Tested with MSVC 2019, MinGW (Msys) GCC 7.2, Ubuntu GCC 5.4, and MacOS GCC.
 GCC 4.8.3 can compile the library, but we don't support GCC prior to GCC 5.
-In brief, MSVB, GCC, Clang that has well support for C++11, or released after 2019, should be able to compile the library.
+In brief, MSVC, GCC, Clang that has well support for C++11, or released after 2019, should be able to compile the library.

 ## C++ standard requirements
 * To Use the library